HY-Yap/hcibs-ori/README.md

 ## Notes for Future Councils

-- Station, side quest, and group data can be fully modified from the Admin Panel without changing underlying logic.
+* Station, side quest, and group data are fully editable from Admin Panel.
-- Ensure that roles are correctly assigned in Firebase Authentication before deployment.
+* Ensure user roles are correct before deployment.
-- Avoid modifying Firestore or Storage rules unless necessary.
+* Avoid modifying Firestore/Storage rules unless required.
-- The system is modular and designed to support future extension.
+* System is modular and extensible for future batches.

----

-## License

-This project is provided under the MIT License and may be adapted by future HCI Boarders' Council batches for orientation use.